 What are the current limitations of the New experience?

 We are still hard at work bringing the New experience up to full use-case parity with the Legacy experience.
-The following capabilities are still available in the Legacy experience without any limitation, and will become available in the New experience over the coming weeks:
+The following capabilities are still available in the Legacy experience without any limitation, and will become available in the New experience in the future:

 There are also some system behavior limitations to keep in mind: